comfortablejohn/react-coding-challenge/README.md

 # Navigation
 There is a very basic and naive navigation context that manages the active screen.
-Obviously the routes will only work within the runtime of the app, given the static nature of the demo (i.e. no server).
+I initially was using `window.history` to emulate routes, however due to the static nature of the demo this violates cross origin security requirements, so I have removed that functionality.

 React Context was used in this case to avoid prop drilling, giving the `Link` component access to the `goTo` function irrespective of its position in the